stevedekorte/strvct.net/README.md

 ## Storage

-Domain objects each have a property which determines if it is persisted, as well as property annotations which determine which properties are persisted.
-Using this metainformation, the system automatically storage of domain objects.
+Domain objects each have a property which determines whether they are persisted, as well as property annotations which determine which properties are persisted.
+Using this metainformation, the system automatically manages the storage of domain objects.
+Each domain object is stored as an individual JSON record.
+Storage is done of the client side using IndexedDB.

+<!--
 ### Native Collections

-JavaScript collections such as:

-- Array
-- ArrayBuffer
-- TypedArray
-- Map
-- Sets
-- Dictionary (Object)

-referenced by domain object properties are also automatically persisted.
+Native JavaScript collections (of Array, ArrayBuffer, Map, Object, Set, and TypedArray) referenced by domain object persistent properties are also automatically persisted in their own records.

-- Assigned a unique persistence ID
-- Stored as a single JSON record
+### Local Storage

+Persistent domain objects are stored client side in IndexedDB in a single Object Store of records whose keys are the domain object unique ID and values are the domain objects JSON records.
+The only index is on the unique ID.
+-->

+### Transactional Persistence
-- Mutations on persistent properties (or collections) auto queue the object for storage

-- new or updated object records are committed in a single transaction at the end of the event loop
+Mutations on persistent properties of persistent domeain objects cause them to be auto queued for storage.
+All objects in this queue are bundled into a single IndexedDB transaction which is committed at the end of the event loop in which the mutation occurs.

+### Garbage Collection

-- Automatic garbage collection of the stored object graph occurs on startup, or when requested.
+Automatic garbage collection of the stored object graph occurs on startup, or when requested.
+Only objects reachable from the root domain object remain after garbage collection.
-- Only objects reachable from the root domain object are stored.
-That is, an object is not queued for storage unless it is set in a persistent property or as a member of a persistent collection.

-<!--
-### Notes on Indexes

-- the database is a IndexedDB Object Store indexed by the Domain Object's unique ID -->

-In addition, garbage collection of persistent objects which become unreachable is performed automatically.

 [1]: http://downloads.nakedobjects.net/resources/Pawson%20thesis.pdf "Pawson, R., & Matthews, R. (2000).
 Naked Objects (Technical Report)"